ElucidataInc/polly-docs/docs/Data Lake.md

 ##Structure of a data repository

 A data repository is a collection of different files having different file types.
 To ensure easy access at a granular level to all datasets a data repository is organized in the following manner.
 Under this schema, each repository can be considered as a collection of indices which can be used for querying.
-The discoverPy package can access all indices of a data repository using API endpoints.<!--Structure of a data repository-->

-A data repository is a collection of different files having different file types.
-To ensure easy access at a granular level to all datasets a data repository is organized in the following manner.
-Under this schema, each repository can be considered as a collection of indices which can be used for querying.
 The discoverPy package can access all indices of a data repository using API endpoints.

 ![Structure of a data repository](../img/Discover/discover_data_repository.png)